anubh-v/non-deterministic-source/README.md

 This metacircular evaluator is built based on [SICP JS, Chapter 4.3](https://sicp.comp.nus.edu.sg/chapters/85).
 We used a metacircular evaluator for Source 1, provided in CS4215 materials, as a starting point for this evaluator.

-It also uses the `parse` function of the [Source Academy](https://github.com/source-academy/js-slang)
+It also uses the `parse` function that is available in the [Source Academy](https://github.com/source-academy/js-slang) implementation of the Source 4 language.